Pseudopotentials

 using Plots

-Here, we will use a Perdew-Wang LDA PSP from PseudoDojo, which is available in the JuliaMolSim PseudoLibrary.
-Directories in PseudoLibrary correspond to artifacts that you can load using artifact
+Here, we will use a Perdew-Wang LDA PSP from PseudoDojo, which is available via the JuliaMolSim PseudoPotentialData package.
+See the documentation of PseudoPotentialData for the list of available pseudopotential families.

 First, we'll take a look at the energy cutoff convergence of these two pseudopotentials.
 For both pseudos, a reference energy is calculated with a cutoff of 140 Hartree, and SCF calculations are run at increasing cutoffs until 1 meV / atom convergence is reached.